vbmobile/mobile-id-documentation/docs/Features/Ultralight/Ultralight_Index.md

     )
     ```

-    !!! important "Image size limit"
-        The images you provide to `AMAShareUltralight` as `docPhotoBase64` and `selfieBase64` must each be **smaller than 256 KB**.
-Larger images are rejected.

 	> Replace `YourAppTarget ` with the intended app target you wish to use.

     Once added, Ultralight APIs are available to your application through the Enrolment SDK integration flow.